 There was a satisfactory range of crown stamped measures available for use.
-Separate measures were in use for dispensing CDs.
 Measures were seen to be clean.
 Amber medicines bottles were seen to be capped when stored and there were counting triangles available for use.
 Electrical equipment appeared to be in good working order and was PAT tested annually.
 Pharmacy equipment was seen to be stored securely from public access.